Temporal bone

-The temporal bones are situated at the sides and base of the skull, and lateral to the temporal lobes of the cerebral cortex.
+The temporal bone is a paired bone situated at the sides and base of the skull, lateral to the temporal lobe of the cerebral cortex.

-The temporal bones are overlaid by the sides of the head known as the temples, and house the structures of the ears.
+The temporal bones are overlaid by the sides of the head known as the temples where four of the cranial bones fuse.
+Each temple is covered by a temporal muscle.
+The temporal bones house the structures of the ears.
 The lower seven cranial nerves and the major vessels to and from the brain traverse the temporal bone.

 Structure

-The temporal bone consists of four parts— the squamous, mastoid, petrous and tympanic parts.
+The temporal bone consists of four parts—the squamous, mastoid, petrous and tympanic parts.
 The squamous part is the largest and most superiorly positioned relative to the rest of the bone.
 The zygomatic process is a long, arched process projecting from the lower region of the squamous part and it articulates with the zygomatic bone.
 Posteroinferior to the squamous is the mastoid part.
 Fused with the squamous and mastoid parts and between the sphenoid and occipital bones lies the petrous part, which is shaped like a pyramid.
 The tympanic part is relatively small and lies inferior to the squamous part, anterior to the mastoid part, and superior to the styloid process.
 The styloid, from the Greek stylos, is a phallic shaped pillar directed inferiorly and anteromedially between the parotid gland and internal jugular vein.
-An elongated or deviated styloid process can result from calcification of the stylohyoid ligament in a condition known as Eagle syndrome.